- Date : 03/06/2020

 One might choose the frequency of withdrawals to be monthly, quarterly, annually or semi-annually as per their requirements.
 Cash flows can also be customised, which makes this a rather convenient investment option.
 In this way, one could earn a regular income and at the same time can still stay invested in the scheme.

 In India, the SEBI (Securities and Exchange Board of India) regulates mutual funds.
 In 1996, SEBI framed the Mutual Fund Regulation.
 Along with SEBI, the Reserve Bank of India (RBI) and Ministry of Finance also regulate mutual funds.
 The RBI acts as a regulator of sponsors for all bank-sponsored mutual funds, particularly in case of funds that offer guaranteed returns.
 To provide guaranteed returns, the RBI must approve mutual fund schemes.
 The Finance Ministry acts as a supervisor to SEBI and RBI and appellate authority under regulations of SEBI.

+If you have been contemplating as to ‘why should I invest in mutual funds’, these six reasons should more than allay your concerns.
 Today, more people understand the advantages of mutual funds.
 With the evolution of technology and the emergence of multiple mutual fund houses, investing in mutual funds has become hassle-free.
-Mutual funds make realising the superior goals of life much easier.
+This is why mutual funds make realising the superior goals of life much easier.
 They prove that if investors are disciplined in their investments and are sometimes willing to take risks, it is more than possible to build a large corpus.